Embroidered bookmark project

 These simple bookmarks were made from a few fabric remnants and a little embroidery floss.
 They make sweet and useful handmade gifts for family at Christmas time but are so easy!....

 You'll need 2 fabric remnants...a plain one for the front to embroider on, and a patterned one for the back.
 Cut them into 2 rectangles measuring 2 inches wide X 8 inches long and cut one end into a point (as in the photos)

 Choose a design for your embroidery...(my line drawings can be downloaded as images if you'd like to use them).
-To transfer them onto the fabric you need to print them out at the preferred size and trace them onto your plain fabric using a light-box (or a window)
+To transfer them onto the fabric you need to print them out at the preferred size and trace them onto your plain fabric using a light-box (or a window or your computer screen)

 Stitch your design onto the front piece using 2 strands of embroidery floss and a small neat Back Stitch.
 I used 1 strand for the finer details and French Knots for eyes and buttons.
 I also added some text and a few decorative crosses.

 When the embroidery is finished you place the front and back with right sides together & machine sew all around the outside edge leaving a quarter inch seam allowance.
 Leave the bottom edge open to turn right side out and then press with a warm iron.
-Close the opening by hand with a blind hem stitch, and top stitch a running stitch by hand all around the edge.
+Close the opening by hand with ladder stitch, and top stitch with straight stitch by hand all around the edge.

 Finish off by stitching a pretty button on the top point....
 Job done!

 Finished size: Approx 8 inches long.